PetruninAlex/Sketch2Real/README.md

 (Note: though the README file states the implementation is not finished, it actually is)

 We used this data set for sketches: http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html

+We used this data set for training: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html